5 Best Places to Camp Along the Arkansas Buffalo River (Upper District)

 - There is a picnic table at the campsite

-- There is no cell phone reception here
+- There is no cell phone reception here.

 Make a reservation ahead of time at recreation.gov.

-Best Hikes Near Steel Creek Campground
+Best Hikes Near Steel Creek

-Centerpoint to Big Bluff (Goat Trail) – is a popular backcountry hike in the area featuring incredible views of the Buffalo River Valley and a steep bluff trail known as the “Goat Trail.”
-This hike is not for folks who are afraid of heights.
-However, it is totally worth doing (and is one of our favorite hikes in the area).
-Read more about hiking the Centerpoint to Big Bluff (Goat Trail) trail here.
-It takes about 15 minutes to drive to the Ponca Trailhead from Steel Creek Campground.
+Centerpoint to Big Bluff (Goat Trail): is a popular backcountry hike in the area featuring incredible views of the Buffalo River Valley and a steep bluff trail known as the “Goat Trail.”

-Whitaker Point Trail to Hawksbill Crag – is one of the most iconic hikes in all of Arkansas!
-Hiking the Whitaker Point Trail is such a fun experience.
-It features the famous Hawksbill Crag.
+Whitaker Point Trail to Hawksbill Crag: This is one of the most iconic hikes in Arkansas.
+Hiking the Whitaker Point Trail is a fun experience, and it features the famous Hawksbill Crag.
 Hike during the week to beat the weekend crowds.
-Read more about hiking the Whitaker Point Trail here.
-The Whitaker Point Trailhead is roughly a 40-minute drive from the Steel Creek Campground.

-Lost Valley Trail – is one of the most popular hikes in Buffalo National River!
+Lost Valley Trail: This is one of the most popular hikes in Buffalo National River.
 The trail features caves, waterfalls, and an enormous 200-foot bluff shelter.
-The Lost Valley Trail is about 15 minutes from the campground.
-Get all the trail details here!

 Accessing Kyles Landing takes campers down a steep, winding gravel road.
 You probably want to have a high-clearance vehicle to camp here.